-- Trauma Survivor's Intrapsychic Role Atom (TSIRA) - Types of Dramas - Direction of Dramas with appropriate contracting - Principles of Conscious Re-experiencing - Four Roles of Team Leader and providing for them via TAEs - Projective Identification and how / when to bring it into the drama - Doodah Management how to facilitate - Leading team processing and meetings
+- Trauma Survivor's Intrapsychic Role Atom (TSIRA). - Types of Dramas. - Direction of Dramas with appropriate contracting. - Principles of Conscious Re-experiencing. - Four Functions of Team Leader/Director and providing for them via TAEs. - Projective Identification and how/when to bring it into the drama. - Doodah Management how to facilitate. - Leading team warm-up and processing meetings.